John K. Hale (New York politician)

-John K. Hale (1807–May 23, 1879) was an American lawyer and politician from New York.
+John K. Hale (c.
+1812 – May 23, 1879) was an American lawyer and politician from New York.

 Life

 He was the son of John Hale and Mary (Jones) Hale.
 He was born in the Northern part of the District of Maine, then part of Massachusetts.
 In 1828, he married a daughter of J. Hall, of Portland, Maine.

 Hale studied law with William G. Angel.

 Hale removed to Addison, and in 1836 to Hornellsville, both in Steuben County, New York.

 He was a member of the New York State Assembly (Steuben Co., 3rd D.) in 1849.

 He was a member of the New York State Senate (26th D.) in 1856 and 1857.
 He moved to Wyandotte County, Kansas in 1863 and formed a law partnership with Kansas attorney A. B. Bartlett.
 For several years they were the leading law firm in that city, having a large and lucrative practice, including representation of the Kansas Pacific Railway.

 His wife's sister Eleanor (1809–1877) was married to the controversial author John Neal (1793–1876).
 In his later years, Hale had a stroke of paralysis, from which he never fully recovered.
 He died at the home of his daughter in Cortland, New York.